MariiaBurda/coffee_machine_manager/README.md

 # Coffee_machine_manager
-Simulation of a remote coffee machine management by python-socketio Used Python 3.7.5
+Simulation of a remote coffee machine management by python-socketio.
+Used Python 3.7.5
 ### Coffee_machine_manager_db_diagram